Exios66/dark-triad-assessments/README.md

 - Display of formulas and logic used in statistical calculations
 - Footer with links to repository wiki (https://github.com/Exios66/dark-triad-assessments/wiki) and scientific articles
 - Modal window displaying relevant scientific articles for each assessment
+- Cyberpunk-inspired color scheme with dynamic light and dark modes
+- "History and Background" section providing context on the Dark Triad concept

 ## Recent Updates